NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 It is time to stop running from our problems and face them united together...

-### The Tech Industry Have A Morale & Social Resonsability
+### The Tech Industry Have A Morale & Social Responsibility

 The software industry has the power to transform lives through engaging people with innovative products that help them to grow and develop.
 Recent popular examples include health apps, mindfulness apps and mind training games.